Milk Street Secret Italian Recipes (Ep 416)

 - 12 ounces orecchiette pasta

-In a large Dutch oven over medium-high, heat 2 tablespoons of oil until shimmering.
+INSTRUCTIONS In a large Dutch oven over medium-high, heat 2 tablespoons of oil until shimmering.
 Add the minced garlic and half the anchovies, then cook, stirring, until fragrant, about 45 seconds.
 Add the panko and cook, stirring, until golden brown, about 3 minutes.
 Transfer to a bowl and set aside; wipe out the pot.

 In the same pot over medium-high, heat 2 tablespoons of the remaining oil until shimmering.
 Add the broccolini, pepper flakes, sliced garlic, 1½ teaspoons salt and ½ teaspoon black pepper.
 Cook, stirring occasionally, until the broccolini is crisp-tender and the garlic is golden brown, 6 to 7 minutes.
 Add ½ cup water and continue to cook, stirring, until most of the moisture has evaporated and the broccolini is fully tender, about 2 minutes.
 Transfer to a medium bowl and set aside.